edissyum/opencapture/README.md

 ## API for SIRET/SIREN

 In order to user the online verification of SIRET and SIREN you need to create a WS account on the INSEE website : https://api.insee.fr/catalogue/site/themes/wso2/subthemes/insee/pages/item-info.jag?name=Sirene&version=V3&provider=insee
 You need to retrieve two tokens and put them into the <code>config_DEFAULT.ini</code> file.
+You also need to add a subscritpion the the SIRENE V3 applications : https://api.insee.fr/catalogue/site/themes/wso2/subthemes/insee/pages/item-info.jag?name=Sirene&version=V3&provider=insee
 This is the consumer key and the consumer secret.
 You could find help on the INSEE website : https://api.insee.fr/catalogue/site/themes/wso2/subthemes/insee/pages/help.jag

 ## Supplier's referencial